 How do you appreciate cheese?

 The best thing about cheese is that you’re free to enjoy it however you like!
-Whether it’s part of a recipe, or the main course, cheese can be appreciated in whatever way you deem fit.
+Whether it’s part of a recipe or the main course, cheese can be appreciated in whatever way you deem fit.
 Cheese tasting can be a great way to appreciate your favorite cheeses in an entirely new light, but don’t be intimidated.
 Cheese is yours to enjoy in whatever way you please.